Gun / Firearm / Weapons Charges in Williamson and Bell County

 National Rifle Association – This national association is dedicated to advocating for every citizen’s Second Amendment right to bear arms, in addition to encouraging responsible civilian firearm education throughout the nation.
 This organization is also commonly known as the NRA.

-Contact Law Office of Price & Wiggins, P.C. today for a consultation about your alleged weapon or handgun offense throughout Williamson County in Texas.
+Contact Law Office of Michael J. Price, P.C. today for a consultation about your alleged weapon or handgun offense throughout Williamson County in Texas.
 Michael J. Price is an experienced Georgetown criminal defense lawyer who will make every effort to achieve the best possible outcome in your situation.

-Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 for a consultation about your firearm or gun charges throughout Williamson County and Bell County in Texas.
+Contact Law Office of Michael J. Price, P.C. at (512) 354-1880 for a consultation about your firearm or gun charges throughout Williamson County and Bell County in Texas.